dangkhoaow/freetool.online/app/projly/tasks/README.md

 # Projly Tasks Page

+> **Updated:** 2025-05-24 (Centralized Task Management Implementation)

 ## Overview

 The Tasks page provides a comprehensive interface for managing tasks across all projects in the Projly application.
-It supports hierarchical task organization, filtering, sorting, and CRUD operations for tasks.
+It has been refactored to use a centralized task management system that ensures consistent functionality across the main tasks page, task detail page, and project detail page.
+The system supports hierarchical task organization, filtering, sorting, and CRUD operations for tasks.

 ## Implementation Details

 ### Key Components

-- **TasksPage**: Main page component that fetches and displays tasks
+- **TasksPage**: Main page component that now uses the centralized TasksContainer
+- **TasksContainer**: Reusable container component that manages task loading, filtering, and display
 - **TasksTable**: Component for displaying tasks in a sortable, filterable table
+- **useTaskHierarchy**: Custom hook for managing task hierarchies across the application
 - **TaskForm**: Form component for creating and editing tasks
 - **CreateTaskForm**: Reusable form component for task creation/editing